 Upon completion of the tasks in this OJT, you should be able to:

-Review a licensee’s exercise scenario submittal package to determine if the scenario details would provide an adequate test of the Emergency Plan, Plan implementing procedures, and equipment.
+Review at least two licensee’s drill or exercise scenario submittal packages to determine if the scenario details would provide an adequate test of the Emergency Plan, Plan implementing procedures, and equipment.

-Discuss the time-line requirements for exercise scenario submittal packages and how submittals should be submitted to the NRC.
+Discuss the timeline requirements for exercise scenario submittal packages and how submittals should be submitted to the NRC.

-Evaluate the performance of exercise participants in areas such as: emergency classification, offsite notifications, protective action recommendations (PARs), command and control, press release, and other areas as appropriate (see IP 88051).
+Evaluate the performance of drill or exercise participants in areas such as: emergency classification, offsite notifications, protective action recommendations (PARs), command and control, press release, and other areas as appropriate (see IP 88051).

-Compare your independently identified performance concerns against the licensee’s identified concerns to determine whether the licensee is critically assessing the response and self-identifying performance weaknesses and deficiencies, particularly with respect to the risk significant topics of emergency , declaration, notification, and PARs.
+Compare your independently identified performance concerns against the licensee’s identified concerns to determine whether the licensee is critically assessing the response and self-identifying performance weaknesses and deficiencies, particularly with respect to the risk significant topics of emergency classification, declaration, notification, and PARs.

 Determine if the licensee’s critique of exercise performance is effective in identifying exercise performance weaknesses and deficiencies, as well as concerns of lesser significance, for corrective action and prioritizing items for resolution.

-Compare the biennial exercise scenario’s narrative summary and time line to scenarios used previously by the licensee during quarterly drills, practice exercises, or the previous biennial exercise to determine if the scenario
+Compare the biennial exercise scenario’s narrative summary and time line to scenarios used previously by the licensee during quarterly drills, practice exercises, or the previous biennial exercise to determine if the scenario is unacceptably similar to previously used scenarios.

 Identify trends in poor performance during an emergency drill/exercise that may represent failures to correct weaknesses and deficiencies identified during the time period beginning with the previous biennial exercise.